 The City was named a defendant in the case Tahitian, et. al. v.
 City of Treasure Island, Florida.
 This case involves a declaratory relief action filed by three motel owners that the City was permitting unlawful driving and parking on the public beach relating to Special Events (July 4th Fireworks, Community Events, etc.).
 In October 2014, the Plaintiffs were granted a Summary Judgement in their favor, prohibiting vehicles on the beach that were not engaged in either cleanup, repair or public safety.
 Further, the judgement would allow the prevailing party reasonable attorneys' fees and costs.
-The City timely appealed the Judgement to the Second District Court of Appeals.
-That appeal is presently pending.
-The City believes it has strong legal issues for consideration on appeal.
-If the City prevails on appeal, then the City would be awarded Attorneys' fees and costs.
-It the Plaintiffs prevail they could be seeking an estimated \$600,000 for attorneys' fees and costs.
+To date the fee amount remains undetermined.
+The Plaintiffs have alleged more than \$600,000 in attorney's fees.
+The City appealed the Circuit Court's ruling.
+In January 2018, the Second District Court of Appeal issued its Mandate wherein it affirmed in part, reversed in part, and remanded the case to the lower court in accordance with its opinion.
+The parties are presently awaiting the 6th Judicial Circuit Court's decision on remand and the City's liability, if any, for the hotel owners attorneys' fees claim remains unclear.